-Australian Rail, Tram and Bus Industry Union, Western Australia Branch (2022: formerly Australian Rail, Tram and Bus Industry Union, West Australian PTA Branch and West Australian Branch).
+Australian Rail, Tram and Bus Industry Union, Western Australia Branch

 - This is the associated federal union with the same members and officers as this state union.

 Australian Rail, Tram and Bus Industry Union (RTBU) - National Office (National Office)

 - This is the National Office of the Western Australia Branch noted above.